-2. Appointment of officers.

-There may be appointed a Director-General of Customs (hereinafter referred to as the "Director-General") and other officers and servants for the management and collection of the Customs, and the performance of all duties connected therewith; on such salaries and allowances as may be provided in that behalf, and there may be required of every person now employed or who shall hereafter be employed in the service of the Customs, such securities for his good conduct as the Minister may deem necessary, and the Director-General shall, throughout Sri Lanka, have the general superintendence of all matters relating to the Customs.
+Appointment of officers.
+2. There may be appointed a Principal Collector of Customs and other officers and servants for the management and collection of the customs, and the performance of all duties connected therewith; on such salaries and allowances as may be provided in that securities. behalf, and there may be required of every person now employed or who shall hereafter be employed in the service of the customs, such securities for his good conduct as the Minister may deem necessary, and the Principal Collector of Customs shall, Principal throughout Sri Lanka, have the general Collector. superintendence of all matters relating to the customs.